GrzegorzusLudi/ToDoList/README.txt

-﻿A simple TODO list (project for studies).
+﻿A simple TODO list (project for studies) with changing the position of notes on list.

 Made in Android Studio.
-The repository contains only "apps" directory.
-Other directories are the same as in basic project.